romanmatiasko/reti-chess/README.md

 What features chess supports?
 -----------------------------

-This is a very lightweight version of chess.
+This is a lightweight version of chess.
 You can only play real-time against the human, an AI is not available.
-Reti Chess doesn't have any timer, the time for a move is unlimited.
-Although, if you reload the window or disconnect from the game, the game will be cancelled.
+Reti Chess supports simple chat and also timer.
+You can set timer up to 50 minutes with increment of max 50 seconds per side.
+If you reload the window or disconnect from the game, the game will be cancelled.

 People behind this project